poolpog/homebrewery-content-tools/content/dork_swan_inn/dork_swan_inn.md

 #### Read aloud to players:
 {{descriptive
-As you approach the crumbling wizard's tower, the landscape transforms, and a looming structure emerges on the horizon.
+As you approach the crumbling tower, the landscape transforms, and the looming structure emerges on the horizon.
+This must be -- could only be -- an abandoned wizard's tower.
 The tower, once a majestic testament to arcane mastery, now stands as a dilapidated relic, whispering secrets of its former glory.
 The tower's exterior, though grand in its design, bears the scars of time and neglect.
 The stones, once meticulously enchanted, now crumble and sag under the weight of centuries.